 Net income per share is computed by dividing net income by the weighted-average number of shares of common stock outstanding during the periods.
-The Company has not considered the effect of the warrants sold in the Initial Public Offering and the Private Placement to purchase an aggregate of 18,583,333 shares of the Company's Class A common stock in the calculation of diluted income per share, since their inclusion would be anti-dilutive under the treasury stock method.
+We have not considered the effect of the warrants sold in the Initial Public Offering and the Private Placement to purchase an aggregate of 18,583,333 shares of our Class A common stock in the calculation of diluted income per share, since their inclusion would be anti-dilutive under the treasury stock method.

-The Company's unaudited condensed statement of operations include a presentation of income per share for common stock subject to redemption in a manner similar to the two-class method of income per share.
-Net income per share, basic and diluted for Class A common stock are calculated by dividing the interest income earned on investments and marketable securities held in the Trust Account of \$211,780, net of applicable taxes of \$83,974 and working capital of \$110,177 (up to \$1,000,000) available to be withdrawn from the Trust Account, resulting in a total of \$17,629 for the three months ended June 30, 2020 by the weighted average number of shares of Class A common stock outstanding for the period.
-Net income per share, basic and diluted for Class A common stock are calculated by dividing the interest income earned on investments and marketable securities held in the Trust Account of \$1,670,961, net of applicable taxes of \$429,902 and working capital of \$322,037 (up to \$1,000,000) available to be withdrawn from the Trust Account, resulting in a total of \$919,022 for the six months ended June 30, 2020 by the weighted average number of shares of Class A common stock outstanding for the period.
-Net loss per share, basic and diluted for Class B common stock outstanding for the period.
+Our unaudited condensed statement of operations include a presentation of income per share for common stock subject to redemption in a manner similar to the two-class method of income per share.
+Net loss per share, basic and diluted for Class A common stock are calculated by dividing the interest income earned on investments and marketable securities held in the Trust Account of \$34,433, net of applicable taxes of \$31,164 and working capital of \$398,383 (up to \$1,000,000) available to be withdrawn from the Trust Account, resulting in a total of \$395,114 for the three months ended September 30, 2020 by the weighted average number of shares of Class A common stock outstanding for the period.
+Net income per share, basic and diluted for Class A common stock are calculated by dividing the interest income earned on investments and marketable securities held in the Trust Account of \$1,705,394, net of applicable taxes of \$476,633 and working capital of \$720,420 (up to \$1,000,000) available to be withdrawn from the Trust Account, resulting in a total of \$508,341 for the nine months ended September 30, 2020 by the weighted average number of shares of Class A common stock outstanding for the period.
+Net loss per share, basic and diluted for Class A common stock are calculated by dividing the interest income earned on investments and marketable securities held in the Trust Account of \$1,697,230, net of applicable taxes of \$395,918 and working capital of \$138,090 (up to \$1,000,000) available to be withdrawn from the Trust Account, resulting in a total of \$1,163,222 for the three months ended September 30, 2019 by the weighted average number of shares of Class A common stock outstanding for the period.
+Net income per share, basic and diluted for Class A common stock are calculated by dividing the interest income earned on investments and marketable securities held in the Trust Account of \$1,697,230, net of applicable taxes of \$395,918 and working capital of \$140,090 (up to \$1,000,000) available to be withdrawn from the Trust Account, resulting in a total of \$1,161,222 for the period from May 2, 2019 (inception) through September 30, 2019 by the weighted average number of shares of Class A common stock outstanding for the period.
+Net loss per share, basic and diluted for Class B common stock is calculated by dividing the net income, less income attributable to Class A common stock by the weighted average number of shares of Class B common stock outstanding for the periods.